COULD THERE BE A LOST CIVILISATION WITHIN A HOLLOW EARTH?

 A LONG HISTORY OF THE INNER EARTH: With legends about an inner earth separated from the surface life that is so familiar to us, having been told for centuries if not for millennia, is it not possible that there is some truth to these stories?

-What about the ancient hindu texts and the legends of great King of Shambhala, retold centuries later by the Russian adventurer Nicholas Roerich?
-And it is not a matter excusively for the Eastern world.
+What about the ancient Hindu texts and the legends of great King of Shambhala, retold centuries later by the Russian adventurer Nicholas Roerich?
+And it is not a matter excusively for the Eastern World.
 What of the Green Children of Woolpit

 and their inner terrestrial home somewhere deep under England?
-Do these legends link in any way with other more modern legends as with those of the Deep Underground Military Bases in which secret experiments are rumoured to be conducted in secret?
+Do these legends link in any way with other more modern legends as with those of the Deep Underground Military Bases in which sinnister experiments are rumoured to be conducted in secret?

 The Hollow Earth is a pseudoscience concept proposing that the planet Earth either is entirely hollow or otherwise contains a substantial interior space.
 The scientific community has dismissed the notion since at least the late 18th century.
 The concept